Samick Sage Recurve Bow

 Many people don’t think about the string when they look for their first bow, it is however very important.
 You are going to struggle to shoot arrows without string.
 Now for the price, the string is actually pretty good quality and should last for thousands of shots.
 You might, however, want to upgrade to FF Flemish strings at some point.

-NOTE: You may not get a stringer, it would be a good idea to purchase one but they are normally no more than $10.
+NOTE: Keep an eye out for a stringer.
+You may not get one, it would be a good idea to purchase one but they are normally no more than $10.

 How Does It Shoot?

-Some people might be under the impression that because of the low price, the Samick Sage is not going to be very good.
-This is far from the truth, in fact, it has to be the best bow I have used in this price range and would recommend it to any beginner.
+Some people might be under the impression that because of the low price, the Samick Sage reviews are not going to be very good.
+This is far from the truth, in fact, it has to be the best bow I have used in this price range, and would recommend it to any beginner.

 When you draw the bow you will first notice how smooth it is.
-There are some bows that when you release the arrow you notice some vibration, with this one I noticed none.
-It is actually a really accurate bow which is great for beginners, this is because of the bows length. (which is bigger than some alternatives).
+There are issues with some bows that when you release the arrow you notice some vibration.
+With the Samick, I noticed none.
+It is actually a really accurate bow which is great for beginners, because of the bow’s length. (which is bigger than some alternatives).
 This does also make it a little more forgiving on beginner mistakes such as stance/posture.

 In terms of shooting, the performance of this would depend on the draw weight.
 The higher it is the more accurate and quicker it will be.
-35lb is the lowest draw weight and really I would only get this if the bow is for a youth.
-By going for the 40 lb or higher you will be able to shoot targets that are further away.
+35lb is the lowest draw weight and really I would only get this option if the bow is for younger archers.
+By going for the 40 lb or higher models you will be able to shoot targets that are further away.

 The Look Of The Bow

-If you got into archery because you wanted to shoot from a traditional looking bow, the Samick Sage is perfect for you.
+If you got into archery because you wanted to shoot from a traditional-looking bow, the Samick Sage is perfect for you.
 The look of the bow is as though it has come straight out of a fantasy story, with curved limbs and made completely out of wood.
+It may not have a magical eye of Sauron or a crazy energy blast, but any shooter holding this boy would get someone’s attention quickly.

 Assembling Your Bow

 There is nothing more exciting than getting the delivery of your new recurve bow and assembling it.
-A great thing about this bow is just how easy it is to assemble and disassemble, which can also be done without any tools.
+A great thing about this bow is just how easy it is to assemble and disassemble, which can also be done without any tools and minimal instructions.

 Frequently Asked Questions

-I often receive emails with questions on the Samick Sage, I, therefore, thought id add the most common questions below.
+I often receive emails with questions on my review of Samick Sage.
+I thought I’d add the most common questions below.
 If you do have any that are not listed here, please either email me or feel free to post it in the comments below and I’ll answer as soon as possible.

 Is The Samick Sage Good For Hunting?

 This recurve bow is a little bigger than some other alternatives but it is still small enough to travel with.
-As it is a takedown, you are able to pack it yo to be a lot smaller.
+As it is a takedown, you are able to pack it away in its case to be a lot smaller.

 Does It Come With Any Accessories?

 It would depend on what package you decide to order as most of them do not come with any accessories.
-Although unlike some bows, the Samick Sage riser has been pre-drilled so you can install an arrow rest, stabilizer, sight, and quiver.
+Although, unlike some bows, the Samick Sage riser has been pre-drilled so you can install an arrow rest, stabilizer, sight, and quiver.
+We definitely recommend upgrading to a new travel case as well.

 Is This An Ideal Bow For Beginners?

 Yes!
 For many years the sage has been known to be the go-to bow for beginners.
-Sporting good stores will tend to sell you a bow that they have a lot of stock of, they usually don’t have the expertise or experience to recommend a good bow.
+Sporting good stores will tend to sell you a bow that they have a lot of stock of, they usually don’t have the expertise or experience to recommend the features of a good bow.

-If you ask any experienced archer, 9 out of 10 times they will agree that the sage is a great choice.
+If you ask any experienced archer, 9 out of 10 times they will agree that the Samick’s a great choice.

 A few reasons why it is a great choice;